-Based on the analysis in Table 4 above, an illustration is obtained that the Pearson correlation test (product momment) found that the r count is 0.008.
-While the value of r table is 0.221.
-So r count <r table, Ho = Rejected, meaning that there is no relationship between prejudice of religious leaders and community members with social conflicts about Islam Nusantara .
+Based on the analysis in Table 4 above, the picture is obtained that the Pearson correlation test (product moment) found the r{count} is 0, 008.
+While the value of r{table} is 0.221.
+So $r{count} < r{table}$, $H_o =$ Rejected, meaning that there is no relationship between prejudice of religious leaders and community members with social conflicts about Islam Nusantara.
 This means that the two variables or variables, namely: Prejudice of religious leaders and members of the community with social conflicts each stand alone.
-Where even though prejudice that rejects or contradicts the Islamic archipelago, does not give effect to social conflicts that occur in the midst of society 10.
+Where even though prejudice that rejects or contradicts the Islamic Nusantara, does not give effect to social conflicts that occur in the midst of society.